Kumar-008/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-The main goal of this project is to investigate whether modern Deep Learning techniques can be utilized to more efficiently predict the movements of the stock market.
+Predicting stock price using historical data of a company, using Neural networks (LSTM).

+This project includes python programs to show Keras LSTM can be used to predict future stock prices for a company using it's historical stock price data.

 Method : Long short-term memory (LSTM) recurrent neural network

 Programming Language : Python

 ![image](https://user-images.githubusercontent.com/68517588/122871208-50b5d080-d34c-11eb-88a5-cde827a84930.png)